It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 How Does the Banking System Operate?

 The Hungarian banking system is a two-tiered banking system, with the MNB occupying the first level, with the primary objective of reaching and maintaining price stability.
 The Central Bank’s rights and duties include forming and implementing the country’s monetary policy, managing the production and distribution of the Forint, and managing the accounts of commercial banks.
-Unlike the Federal Reserve, the MNB is only allowed to contribute to the government’s economic goals if the measures don’t pose a threat to price stability.
+Unlike the Federal Reserve, the MNB is only allowed to contribute to the government’s economic goals if the measures do not pose a threat to price stability.

 On the second level are the credit institutions - including banks, credit unions and saving cooperatives.
 They collect deposits and offer further financial services for Hungarian citizens and businesses.
 Please see above for a list of the major commercial banks in Hungary.